PeterHolderrieth/Visualizing_backpropagation/README.md

 ## 2. Visualizing neural networks

-We also provide a tool to visualize training (see gif above) which illustrates gradient updates and change of weights.
-For the full video, see https://user-images.githubusercontent.com/57487578/109711025-4c478b00-7b96-11eb-8f77-c13cc3f1ede1.mp4.
+We also provide a tool to visualize training (see gif above) which illustrates gradient updates and changes of weights.
+For a full video, see https://user-images.githubusercontent.com/57487578/109711025-4c478b00-7b96-11eb-8f77-c13cc3f1ede1.mp4.
-This function is integrated in the ```train_mlp.py``` file.
+The code is integrated in the ```train_mlp.py``` file.

 ## 3. Backpropagation algorithm

 The backpropagation algorithm can be found in the ```train_mlp.py``` file.
-We particulary did not use automatic differentiation since this repositories is meant for teaching only.
+We did not use automatic differentiation libraries such as TensorFlow since this repository is meant for teaching and illustration only.

 ## Data